 Residential Life at Macalester serves approximately 1300 students in campus housing.
 Living options include traditional and suite style residence halls, theme houses, language houses, and apartments located above a Grand Avenue restaurant.

 - Language Houses: Chinese, French, German, Japanese, Russian, Spanish

 - Specialty Areas: Veggie Co-op, Eco House, All-Gender Community, Interfaith House, Healthy Lifestyles, Arabic House, Cultural House.

 All first-year and sophomore students are required to live on-campus.
-About a third of the junior class and one quarter of the senior class also live on campus.
+About one fourth of the junior class and one fifth of the senior class also live on campus.

 Staffing includes five professional, masters’ degree level Residence Hall Directors (RHD), an Operations Manager, a Card Services Manager, an Assistant Director, and the Director of Residential Life.
 It also includes a student staff of 34 Resident Assistants and 10 Office Assistants.
 The RHD staff trains, coaches, and supervises a team of undergraduate paraprofessionals (Resident Assistants) who are resources, educators, and community builders to our students.
 RHDs and RAs are also visible and involved members of their residential communities.
 All members of the staff work in collaboration with students, faculty and staff to provide opportunities, support, and a rewarding living environment to residents.
 Office Assistants (OA) are students who provide a welcoming environment in the building in which they’re assigned and offer administrative support to the RHDs.